mhaugrud/msumcspy/_sources/ClassesBasics/PointClass.rst

 We would like to add a new method to the ``Point`` class ``distFromOrigin``.
-It calculates the distance from itself and the origin (0,0).
+It calculates the distance between itself and the origin (0,0).
 We start by having this this method return an arbitrary value of 0.
 Then we write unit tests that provide examples of what it should return.

 .. activecode:: c1m